What Is Uniswap And How It Works?

 What is Uniswap

 Uniswap is a decentralized exchange that allows users to trade cryptocurrencies.
-Launched in November 2018, it is one of the first decentralized finance (or DeFi) apps to achieve tremendous significance on Ethereum.
-Several other decentralized exchanges have started since then, but Uniswap is now the most well-known by a wide margin.
+Launched in November 2018, it is one of the first decentralized finance (or DeFi) apps allowing traders to swap any Ethereum token to another Ethereum token.

 In this article, we’ll closely take a look at the following topics: What is Uniswap, and how it works?